Michael Hefele

 Michael Martin Hefele ([ˈheːfələ]; born 1 September 1990) is a German former professional footballer who played as a centre-back.
-He is now a first team coach at West Bromwich Albion.
+He is now an assistant manager at Al Riyadh SC.

 Career

 In Germany

 Hefele made his debut for SpVgg Unterhaching in 2010.
 He went on to play for SpVgg Greuther Fürth and was on loan at Wacker Burghausen.
 He played two seasons for Dynamo Dresden scoring ten times in 72 appearances in all competitions and became the club captain.

 Huddersfield Town

 In July 2016, Hefele joined English Championship side Huddersfield Town Hefele scored his first goal for Huddersfield in a 1–1 draw with Aston Villa on 16 August 2016, just 26 seconds after coming off the bench, a Huddersfield record for the quickest time scored by a debutante in the club's 108-year history.
 On 28 January 2017, in a game against Rochdale, Hefele was substituted on as a striker in the 46th minute, coming on for Elias Kachunga.
 He then scored two goals as striker.
 Eight days later, on 5 February 2017, Hefele scored the winning goal in the 89th minute in a 2–1 victory against Leeds United.